TAMUNA-CHKOIDZE/django-user-profile/README.md

 # Django User Profile Project

 This is a simple Django project that demonstrates how to create user profile pages using Django templates, template tags, and filters.
-The project includes a list of users and individual profile pages showing additional user information like bio, birthdate, and profile picture.
+The project includes a list of users, individual profile pages showing additional user information like bio, birthdate, and profile picture, and management of user posts linked to profiles.

 ---